Busting the paperwork myths

 Getting the paperwork right for you

 One of the main pitfalls to watch out for is being influenced by how other childminders keep their records and documents.
 What works for others might not necessarily work for you.
 Ofsted does not have a preference for paper based or online records, so it is your choice how to keep your records and documents.
-The important thing is that your records and paperwork is up to date, accurate and relevant.
+The important thing is that your records and paperwork are up to date, accurate and relevant.

 The Early Years Inspection Handbook (pg.
 9 and 10) has a list of documents/information that may be asked for on your inspection.
 Remember that you have free access to the sample policies with your PACEY membership.
 If you use the sample policies as a starting point you should aim to personalise them; you need to be able to explain to an inspector what your policy or procedure would be on a certain aspect if asked.
 For example it is likely that an inspector will ask you about safeguarding and child protection.
 Typical questions you may be asked include, do you know the four main areas of abuse, how to report child protection concerns including FGM and your awareness of the Prevent duty